icelam/popcat-bot/README.md

 ## How it works?

+#### What does this script different from the others?

+Most of the script found uses for loop to spam clicks or keyboard events, which eats up a lot of resources.
+This script has **optimized the performance** to run check every 1 seconds, and hooks into Popcat's Vue instances to alter counter status only after "Pops" have been sent to server.

+This script also embeds "Metadata Block", which allows the script to be installed via Tampermonkey.
+Once the script is installed, you don't need to copy and paste every time, and the bot will automatically run when [https://popcat.click](https://popcat.click) page is load.

 #### Why is it 799 "Pops" every 30 seconds?
 Can I adjust the script to send more "Pops"?

 It is not recommended to send "Pops" more then 799 every 30 seconds due to Popcat's logic.